-Inner-Crowd Interaction
+Intra-Crowd Interaction

-According to our observation of dense crowd behavior, collisions, merging and negotiations constantly happen between groups in dense crowds.
-However, not like local collision avoidance strategies for agents which can be considered as rigid-body, groups are highly influenced by neighbor groups and have the trend of sharing the same movement.
-Besides, we also find that groups also have traits which are determined by personal traits of people inside it.
+According to our observations of dense crowd behavior, collisions, merging, and negotiations constantly happen between groups in dense crowds.
+However, unlike local collision avoidance strategies for agents which can be considered as rigid bodies, groups are highly influenced by neighbor groups and have the tendency to share the same movement.
+We also find that groups have traits which are determined by the personal traits of the people inside them.
 However, previous work like \cite{Treuille:2006} and \cite{Narain:2009} are based on the assumption of homogeneous groups.
-Inspired by the observation and aimed to simulate interactions between groups with different traits, we propose a minimal energy model to describe and solve inner-crowd interaction for heterogeneous groups.
+Inspired by our observations and aiming to simulate interactions between groups with different traits, we propose a minimal energy model to describe and solve intra-crowd interaction for heterogeneous groups.

-Energy Modelling
+Energy Modeling